Alex-II/Alex-II.github.io/_posts/2017-12-28-lets_get_lazy.md

 // Given a list of integers of length n
 // You'd think this would be O(3n) or such
-// Like you'd find all the GT3 in the list, then all the even ones among them, the double them all, then pick the first
+// As in, you'd find all the >3 in the list,
+// then all the even ones among them,
+// the double them all, then pick the first
 // but..
 Console.WriteLine(
    numbers.Where(IsGT3) //instead only 1,2,3, 5, and 4 reach here